AntonMoustache/handbooks/designers-handbook.md

 This document, like this company, is a work in progress.
 We welcome changes, suggestions and improvements.
 Consider these guidelines the baseline for new products and services that we build together.

-> If you’re not solving a problem, you’re not designing.
+> “If you’re not solving a problem, you’re not designing.”
 >
 > – Kyle Steed